simple-login/app/README.md

 If you have followed the steps above, there will be 3 ports exposed over the internet: 7777 (sl-app), 20381 (sl-email) & 5432 (postgresql).

-You can verify the ports are open by running the following command from a different machine
+You can verify the ports are open by running the following command from a different machine.

 ```bash
 sudo nmap -sS <IP-ADDR> -p 7777,20381,5432